 In simpler terms, both enterprise risk management (ERM), and sustainability reporting are functions primarily focused on the identification and prioritization of risk, with primacy on internal reporting, external disclosure and transparency.
 In fact, sustainability reporting can be thought of as a first among equals in terms of the mitigation strategy.

 Moreover, sustainability reporting has become important tool in better risk management with modern businesses – in addition to the traditional risks – increasingly facing social and environmental risks, which manifest themselves over a longer term, are largely outside the organization’s control, and often affect the business on many dimensions.

 Managing such risks require making investment decisions today for longer-term capacity building and developing adaptive strategies; and a good sustainability report helps in that.

-Few decades back it was still believed that profits and sustainability are mutually exclusive.
+Few decades back, it was still believed that profits and sustainability were mutually exclusive.
 That conventional wisdom has now reversed, with companies realizing significant cost savings through environmental sustainability-related operational efficiencies.

 Investors too are increasingly correlating better financial performance with better ESG (environmental, social and governance factors) performance.
 This so as evidence is mounting showing that sustainable companies deliver significant positive financial performance.

 In fact, the 2015 EY Global Institutional Investor Survey of over 200 institutional investors showed they are increasingly using companies’ non-financial disclosures to inform their investment decisions.

 A study by IssueLab, a non-profit think tank which studies social impacts of initiatives, noted that companies with strong corporate responsibility reputations experience no meaningful declines in share price compared to their industry peers during financial crises.